A New Way To Connect With Students

 Snag this Friday Letter Anchor Chart for free from my Teachers Pay Teachers store here.

 This idea was modified from some fantastic colleagues at my school who have students write to their parents every week!
-(Johanna Freund and Kristin Holmquist from Holmquist’s Homeroom, to name a few of the original masterminds.)
+(Johanna Freund and Kristin Holmquist from Holmquist’s Homeroom, to name a few.)
 It has been a fantastic way for me to connect with my students, and I hope you can take some of these tips and embed them into your own classroom community.

 I hope that you found this blog post helpful for your classroom!
 Please feel free to leave feedback below, and follow my blog for more tips and tricks.
 There will be one new post every Monday throughout 2018!
 Enjoy :).